Legacy of the Great Irish Famine: Commemorations

 A graph of the populations of Ireland and Europe indexed against 1750 showing the disastrous consequence of the 1845–1849 famine.

 Ireland commemorated the 150th anniversary of the Great Famine in the 1990s.

-It was a contrast, in many ways, with the 100th anniversary in the 1940s.
+The 150th was a contrast, in many ways, with the 100th anniversary in the 1940s.
 Then, only a few commemorations were held – the most significant of which was a commissioned volume of Famine history edited by R. Dudley Edwards and T. Desmond Williams (though not published until 1956), and the important 'Famine Survey' undertaken by the Irish Folklore Commission in 1945.

 Beyond these important cultural aspects, emigration was a continuing and embarrassing fact of Irish political life in the 1940s, and there was no natural constituency for the famine victims, who had died or emigrated.
 Some commentators were embarrassed that their ancestors had somehow fed themselves by inevitably not sharing food with the victims, a form of "survivor guilt".

 The 1990s marked a significant shift in attitudes towards commemorating the Famine, as hundreds of events took place in Ireland and throughout the Irish diaspora, some of which received sponsorship from the National Famine Commemoration Committee based in the Department of the Taoiseach, led by Avril Doyle TD.

 At the Great Famine Event held in Millstreet, County Cork, a statement from British Prime Minister Tony Blair was read aloud, apologising for the failure of past British governments to adequately address the crisis.
 A large number of new research studies on the Famine were produced, many detailing for the first time local experiences.
 Historians re-examined all aspects of the Famine experience; from practical issues like the number of deaths and emigrants, to the long-term impact it had on society, sexual behaviour, land holdings, property rights and the entire Irish identity, personified in the conservatism of Cardinal Cullen, that persisted into the 1900s.

 In 2010, Britain failed to send a diplomatic representative to the opening of the National Famine Commemoration at the Murrisk Millennium Peace Park, at the foot of Croagh Patrick, County Mayo.
 Representatives of 14 other nations were present including the United States and Australia as well as the European Parliament.
 The Irish government was represented by several ministers.
 The Taoiseach and President did not attend in person, but sent staff members.